Nintendo 3DS system software: Nintendo Network

-Nintendo Network is Nintendo's unified network infrastructure similar to Sony's PlayStation Network and Microsoft's Xbox Live, and succeeds the previous Nintendo Wi-Fi Connection service.
+Nintendo Network was Nintendo's unified network infrastructure similar to Sony's PlayStation Network and Microsoft's Xbox Live, and succeeded the previous Nintendo Wi-Fi Connection service.
 The Nintendo 3DS was the first system to support the new network infrastructure.
 Nintendo outlined that, while Nintendo Wi-Fi Connection had been created as a way for developers to experiment with their own network infrastructures and concepts, the Nintendo Network was created to be a fully unified network service.
-The new network infrastructure provides the means for a unified online multiplayer experience and other online interactions such as leaderboards and communication, as well as software downloads and streaming media services.
+The new network infrastructure provided the means for a unified online multiplayer experience and other online interactions such as leaderboards and communication, as well as software downloads and streaming media services.

+The Nintendo Network was discontinued on April 9, 2024.

+Account system

 The Nintendo 3DS uses a Friend Code system much like the original Wii to connect to the network, with the exception that only one code is necessary for each console.
 This makes it much easier and more flexible for players to interact with each other over the Internet.
 Regardless of this, as of 18 November 2012, some Nintendo Network services require a Nintendo Network ID account in order to be accessed, such as Nintendo eShop and Miiverse.
 This account can be shared with a Wii U and a Nintendo Switch.
 The Nintendo Network administration team has moderators on staff to remove inappropriate content from its services, such as Miiverse.